 Anthropology in the United States continues to offer testaments to the failure to convince.
 In this regard, the mainstream of US anthropology, given its alignment with the Democratic Party, has something quite significant in common with the US Army’s Human Terrain System (HTS), which leaders of the US discipline condemned.
 The first hint to military leaders of the unviable nature of HTS as a tool of counterinsurgency and pacification, should have been the failure of HTS to even convince its own—by “its own,” I mean colleagues in academia, from which they sought recruits.
 If you cannot even pacify fellow academics, whose language, customs, and practices are familiar to you, how can you pretend to defeat the Taliban?
 Likewise, if US anthropologists understand so little about their own society that Trump’s election caught them by surprise, how can they pretend to teach us about other societies?
 Instead, in disregard for the mass of working class voters, US anthropologists have, with renewed vigor, rededicated themselves to the politics of class-concealment.
-Thus an “anthropology read-in,” focused partly on questions of racism, is being proposed to mark Trump’s inauguration, as a protest.
+Thus an “anthropology read-in,” focused partly on questions of racism, was proposed as a protest to mark Trump’s inauguration.

 Another example of a failure to convince their own comes from a vote among members of the American Anthropological Association, in favour of boycott, divestment and sanctions (BDS) against Israel.
 After early optimism, the vote failed to win the support of members.
 Those involved with pushing the motion then turned to blaming “external meddling” (sound familiar?).
 Not once did they ask themselves if there was a problem with their message and the context in which it was being promoted.
-Instead, we are now to believe that distant Israeli operatives had more success in convincing US anthropologists, than US anthropologists themselves.
+Instead, we are now to believe that distant Israeli operatives had more success in convincing US anthropologists than US anthropologists themselves.
 If true, that’s quite an indictment, but not of Israelis.
 As for “external meddling,” the charge was a bit rich considering that is precisely what US anthropologists were doing regarding Israel.

 US anthropologists’ attachment to Obama and Clinton, seemingly regardless of the impact of their actual record of heightened inequality and increased war, followed the same lines of official class-concealment.
 One engaged in romantic praise of “the coalition of the diverse,” implying beauty and higher value attached to the “racially mixed” rather than those dreadful white workers (and predicted a victory for Clinton).
 Another US anthropologist, at the University of Chicago, produced a long, exoticist screed extolling the virtues of a browning society, preferring imported peoples over the natives, and in effect declaring the majority of the working class to be inconsequential, contemptible, and replaceable.
 That the article appeared in a publication funded mostly by George Soros’ Open Society Institute, should come as no surprise.

 Academics who had little, or nothing, to say about neoliberalism are now coming out of hiding—and writing their critiques solely focused on Trump.
 Now they have discovered “the corporatist state”.
 Those protesting Trump’s inauguration, never protested Obama’s inauguration, for all of their supposed critical theoretical awareness.
-Bruno Latour, guru to American anthropologists (after being laughed at in Europe), corrected his absent input in discussions concerning the US election: he waited for it to pass so that he could try to sound wise with minimal effort, keep his American clientele happy, sustain book sales, and insure continued speaking engagements.
+Bruno Latour, guru to American anthropologists (after being laughed at in Europe), corrected his absent input in discussions concerning the US election: he waited for it to pass so that he could try to sound wise with minimal effort, keep his American clientele happy, sustain book sales, and ensure continued speaking engagements.
 The Los Angeles Review of Books promptly published Latour’s itsy-bitsy “contribution”.